Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 But since the IPO, the company kept losing money until it sold assets to pay back its investors.

 And eventually, the company went bankrupt.
 At the peak, Pets.com was trading at $14.
-A year later, it was trading at $0.19 during bankruptcy.
+A year later, it was trading at $0.19 in bankruptcy.
+Enthusiastic investors lost ALL of their money.

-Both Cisco and Intel survived the 2000 tech bubble and still exist today.
+Both Cisco and Intel survived the 2000 tech bubble.
 In some ways, they are still successful companies making billions of dollars and employing thousands.

 Cisco, for example, reached the peak price of $79 in 2000.
-Its stock price after the 2020 pandemic stock appreciation has not exceeded $60.
+Its stock price after the 2020 pandemic stock appreciation has not exceeded $60, and since 2022, it’s fallen back to the $45 range.

 Winners of the Dot.com Bubble

-However, not every stock died during the dot.com era.
+Not every stock died or barely survived during the 2000 dot.com era.

 Some emerged from the ashes and went on to do even more unbelievable things.